Bob Ferguson (politician): Tenure

-Before being elected attorney general, Ferguson served on the King County Council, where he represented Council District 1, which includes northeast Seattle, Shoreline, Lake Forest Park, Kenmore, Bothell, Kirkland, and part of Woodinville.

-During his time on the Council, Ferguson served as Chair of the Regional Policy and Law, Justice and Human Services Committees and twice chaired of the Council's Law and Justice Committee.
-In 2005, he co-sponsored legislation to place a ballot measure before the voters of King County to generate revenue to improve health services for veterans and military personnel.
-County residents approved the measure.
-In 2011, King County voters renewed the Veterans and Human Services Levy.
+Ferguson represented Council District 1, which includes northeast Seattle, Shoreline, Lake Forest Park, Kenmore, Bothell, Kirkland, and part of Woodinville.
+During his time on the Council, he chaired the Regional Policy and Law, Justice and Human Services Committees and twice chaired the Law and Justice Committee.
+In 2005, he co-sponsored legislation to place a ballot measure before King County voters to generate revenue to improve health services for veterans and military personnel.
+Voters approved the measure and renewed it in 2011.

-When King County Executive's office proposed spending $6.8 million for new furniture for the new County office building, Ferguson pushed the County to buy used furniture instead, saving taxpayers more than $1 million.
+When King County Executive's office proposed spending $6.8 million for new furniture for the new county office building, Ferguson pushed the county to buy used furniture instead, saving taxpayers more than $1 million.

-Ferguson led the effort to raise $50 million annually to assist those suffering from mental illness and chemical dependency.
+Ferguson led the effort to raise $50 million annually to assist those suffering from mental illness and drug addiction.
 He received the Booth Gardner Mental Health Champion award from Sound Mental Health in 2011.
 Ferguson successfully fought for $5 million to fund public health clinics in Northgate and Bothell that were threatened with closure.

 Ferguson served on the Youth Justice Coordinating Council on Gangs.
 He pushed for civilian oversight of the King County Sheriff's office.
 In 2006, he helped lead the effort to create permanent oversight in the King County Sheriff's office.

 He sponsored the Open Space Preservation Act, which protects 100,000 acres of open space.
 Ferguson authored legislation that prevents King County from doing business with companies known to repeatedly violate wage theft laws.

-In 2007, Ferguson co-sponsored legislation increasing the sales tax by one tenth of one percent in order to expand mental health, chemical dependency and therapeutic court programs to reduce costly and unnecessary involvement in the criminal justice system by mentally ill and chemically dependent individuals, and to save lives.
-The council approved the measure on a bipartisan vote.
-In 2009, Ferguson co-sponsored bi-partisan legislation that called on the Executive to streamline the County's procurement process.
-Along with Republican Kathy Lambert, Bob co-sponsored legislation that eliminated 15 pages of paper forms required to contract with King County (Ordinance 2010-0186).
+In 2007, Ferguson co-sponsored legislation increasing the sales tax by 0.1% to expand mental health, drug addiction and therapeutic court programs to reduce costly and unnecessary involvement in the criminal justice system by the mentally ill and drug addicts, and to save lives.
+The council approved the measure in a bipartisan vote.
+In 2009, Ferguson co-sponsored bipartisan legislation that called on the executive to streamline the county's procurement process.
+He and Kathy Lambert co-sponsored legislation that eliminated 15 pages of paper forms required to contract with King County (Ordinance 2010-0186).